Tianyun-Du/Peripheral-Drivers-on-STM32/bme280/readme.md

 # WARNING: This Code is still testing

 # HAL Configuration
-The STM32 I used for driving WS2812 matrix screen is STM32F103C8T6.
+The STM32 I used for driving ome280 is STM32F103C8T6.

 ## Clock Configuration